Our research looks at the connection between nutrition and health at all ages – but particularly in the crucial early days of life.

-Our commitment: Build and share nutrition knowledge from the first 1000 days through to healthy ageing
+Build and share nutrition knowledge from the first 1000 days through to healthy aging

 As we believe food is the largest single influence on our health, we seek a deeper understanding of the dietary intake, lifestyle and health status of infants, children and older adults.
-The findings from our large-scale research projects help define our product developments, consumer communication and educational programmes, and inform dialogue with the scientific and medical communities.
+Our scientists have worked diligently to deepen our understanding of nutrition knowledge in 2018.

 Our initiatives and programmes support product development, communications to consumers, educational programmes and increased dialogues with the scientific and medical communities.
 We have launched two research activities across several countries to build knowledge leadership in children's nutrition and a better understanding of their lifestyle habits and dietary needs.